Close

 Special Visa Exemptions

 Applicants who possess a valid United States Permanent Resident Card (Green Card), regardless of nationality, do not require a visa to visit Jamaica if travel is being done directly between the USA and Jamaica.
+Cruise ship passengers visiting Jamaica as part of a cruise itinerary do not require a Jamaican entry visa, regardless of nationality.

 Transit Passengers